Franchy Cordero Player Props: Yankees vs. Guardians

-Franchy Cordero -- 0-for-3 in his most recent game -- will be in action for the New York Yankees against the Cleveland Guardians, with Hunter Gaddis on the hill, on April 11 at 6:10 PM ET.
+The New York Yankees and Franchy Cordero, who went 1-for-4 with a home run and three RBI last time out, take on Peyton Battenfield and the Cleveland Guardians at Progressive Field, Wednesday at 1:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Guardians.
+He collected three RBI (going 1-for-4 with a home run) in his previous game against the Guardians.

 Franchy Cordero Game Info & Props vs. the Guardians